johnstevens24/NonCodeProjects/SilentProjector/readMe.txt

+This project came about because I have a projector mounted above my bed in my dorm room at the University of Utah and its obnoxiously loud.
+It projects onto the white wall oposite my bed (very ideal), but this also means its only a few feet away from my head when it is on (not ideal).
+To fix this, I have set about trying to make it quieter, and in the process learning more about projectors than I orignially thought I would need to.

 Stock projector - 2 fans.
 Loud and overheats when my heat is on.

 MK1- Remove stock fans, replace with 4 50mm fans, each pair sharing the current of one stock fan.